Understand and manage API rate limits

 Add models and set limits

-Under Model Permission, click All Models to add models.
-For each model, set the Times / min (RPM) and Token / min (TPM) values, then click Apply.
+Under Model Permissions, click Edit Models to add models.
+For each model, set the Calls / min (RPM) and Tokens / min (TPM) values, then click Apply.

 3